+Mark also works with DFCO/DFID funded research consortia on integrated malaria control in humanitarian emergencies (medical entomology and malaria chemotherapy, epidemiology and public health).
 He has special interest in vector borne disease control in countries affected by crisis and conflict.
-From 1991 to 1998 he managed the malaria and leishmaniasis control programme of HealthNet-TPO, Medecins sans Frontières and UNHCR for Afghanistan and the Afghan refugee populations living in Pakistan.
-Since returning to LSHTM in 1999 Mark has maintained and built research links with health NGOs working in Afghanistan, Pakistan and Africa.
+From 1990 to 1999 he managed the malaria and leishmaniasis control programme of HealthNet-TPO, Medecins sans Frontières and UNHCR for Afghanistan and the Afghan refugee populations living in Pakistan.
+Since returning to LSHTM in 1999 Mark has maintained and built research links with health NGOs working in Afghanistan, Pakistan, Africa and SE Asia.

 Mark organises the study module on Vector Biology and Vector Parasite Interactions.
 He tutors on various MSc courses (Medical Entomology for Disease Control, Medical Parasitology, Control of Infectious Diseases), teaches on various modules (Core Entomology and Parasitology, Integrated Vector Management, and Malaria Epidemiology and Control) and field courses.
-He supervises PhD students in Tanzania, Benin, Afghanistan and UK.
+He supervises and co-supervises PhD students in Tanzania, Benin, CDI and UK.

 Research projects in 4 areas:

 1. Malaria transmission control.
 Community randomised trials in Tanzania to investigate: